balapriyac/HackerNoon-Articles/README.md

 >
 > 📁This repository contains the link to tutorials, code and images used.

-## Area of Focus: Data Science and Machine Learning
+## Area of Focus: Machine Learning, Data Science, and Data Engineering

 | S.No.| 📋 Read the Article |📁Resources|